-It is important to note that quality metrics for evaluating epigenomic assays is an area of research, so standards are emerging as more metrics are used with more datasets and types of experiments.
-The typical values for a quality metric can be quite different with different assays, or even comparing different features in the same assays, such as different antibodies used in ChIP-seq experiments.
-Currently there is no single measurement that identifies all high-quality or low-quality samples.
-As with quality control for other types of experiments, multiple assessments (including manual inspection of tracks) are useful because they may capture different concerns.
-Comparisons within an experimental method (e.g., comparing replicates to each other, or comparing values for one antibody in several cell types, or the same antibody and cell type in different labs) can help identify possible stochastic error.

 The ENCODE consortium analyzes the quality of the data produced using a variety of metrics.
+Quality metrics for evaluating epigenomic assays are an active area of research; standards are emerging as more metrics are used with more datasets and types of experiments.
+The typical values for a quality metric can vary among different assays, or even among different features within the same assay, such as antibodies used in ChIP-seq experiments.
+Currently, there is no single measurement that identifies all high-quality or low-quality samples.
+As with quality control for other types of experiments, multiple assessments (including manual inspection of tracks) are useful because differing assessments may capture different concerns.
+Comparisons within an experimental method (e.g., comparing replicates to each other, comparing values for one antibody in several cell types, or comparing the same antibody and cell type between different labs) can help identify possible stochastic error.

-Those generated for datasets published as part of the ENCODE integrative analysis publications in 2012 can be found on the quality metrics page associated with the publication.
+Older standards for datasets published as part of the ENCODE integrative analysis publications in 2012 can be found on the quality metrics page associated with the publication.

 The links below contain information on experimental guidelines, requirements for processing on the uniform pipelines, and the application of quality metrics for each assay type.